waheedahmed55/protractor-jasmineFramework/README.md

 <img width="950" height="250" src="Image/protractor-jasmine.png">
 </p>

-# Keyword Driven-Robotframework SeleniumLibrary in Python
+# Behavior Driven-Protractor-Jasmine in Javascript

 The purpose of the project is to display Keyword driven framework for web applications using SeleniumLibrary in Robotframework.